JakobBergG/Dataproject_GBM/README.md

 We want to train models that are able to segment t2 MR scans and recurrence MR scans.

-2: data (samme som radiomics afsnit)
+2: data (samme som radiomics afsnit) what is T2 mr scan what is ... definition of gtv definition of recurrence gtv image of segmentation?

+3: segmenting T2 MR scans
+3.5: models:
+3.5.1: anouk
+3.5.2: finetuning
+3.6:
+compare models
+figures

+4: segmenting recurrence MR scans
+4.1: finetuning anouk to recurrence definition
+4.1.1:
+compare models.